 Frequently asked questions about the Chinese Flagship

-Chinese Flagship is a comprehensive program for dedicated students who would like to reach professional proficiency in Mandarin Chinese.
-Flagship students take two more years of language coursework than the three years required for the EALC Chinese major at Indiana University.
-Altogether, they pursue five years of Chinese language study, completing their coursework at an accelerated rate.
+First, Chinese Flagship is a comprehensive program for dedicated students who wish to prioritize attaining professional proficiency in Mandarin Chinese.
+Flagship requires two more years of language coursework than the three years required for the EALC Chinese major at Indiana University.
+Altogether, students pursue five years of Chinese language study, completing their coursework at an accelerated rate.

-Flagship students enhance their learning with study abroad for a summer in Taiwan.
-They receive one-to-one tutoring from native Chinese speakers, and spend a Capstone year in Taiwan, where they continue to study the language while enrolled in university courses in their major field.
-They participate in an internship relating to professional interests when abroad, too.
+Second, Flagship students enhance their learning with summer study abroad, individualized tutoring with native Mandarin speakers, along with a Capstone year abroad, where they continue to study the language while enrolled in university courses in their major field.
+Students also participate in an internship relating to professional interests when overseas.

-Chinese Flagship students are eligible for Flagship funding.
-These typically cover the majority of their study abroad expenses.
+Third, Chinese Flagship students are eligible for Flagship funding, which typically covers the majority of study abroad expenses.

 The Flagship is designed for students who are passionate about learning Chinese and who are willing to put forth the effort needed to reach professional language proficiency.
 In addition to Chinese language coursework during the academic year, the program includes one or more summers of studying Chinese.